Is Booker Prize given every year?

 Is the Booker Prize awarded annually?

 Yes, the Booker Prize is indeed awarded every year.
 Since its inception, the prize has been presented annually to a deserving author whose work demonstrates exceptional literary merit.
-The award has played a significant role in promoting and celebrating the art of storytelling, while also providing a platform for talented writers to gain recognition on a global scale.
+The award has played a significant role in promoting and celebrating the art of storytelling, and it continues to be a highly anticipated event in the literary world.

 FAQ: Frequently Asked Questions